stevchow/CSSGrid2/readme.md

-#Road to CSSGrid by WesBos
+CSSGrid1 by WesBos
 --

-practice, write all code from scratch!
+practice, write all code almost from scratch including SVG!